dougeby/IntuneDocs/InTuneDocs/GetStarted/domain-names-for-microsoft-intune.md

 # Custom domain names with Microsoft Intune

-The steps to add and verify a custom domain can alternatively be [performed in Azure Active Directory](https://azure.microsoft.com/en-us/documentation/articles/active-directory-add-domain/).

 When your organization signs up for a Microsoft cloud-based service like Intune, you're given an initial domain name hosted in Azure Active Directory that looks like the following: **yourdomain.onmicrosoft.com**.
 In this example, **yourdomain** is the domain name that you chose when you signed up, and **onmicrosoft.com** is the suffix assigned to the accounts you add to your subscription.

 You cannot rename or remove that initial domain name.
 However, you can add, verify or remove your own custom domain names to use with Intune, which is helpful if you want to keep your business identity.